KittenBot/kittenbot-docs-en/kittenbot/09RGBRing.md

 # The infi RGB ring

-## 8字灯环硬件示意图
+## The infi RGB Ring Module

 The infi RGB ring may also plug into the adapter board.

-Here we use the same wiring scheme as ultrasonic module.
+Here we use the same wiring scheme as the ultrasonic module.

 Adapter-Mainboard